-- ☑ GA-MA78GM-DS2H or GA-MA78GM-DS2HP or GA-MA78GM-S2H or GA-MA78GM-S2HP motherboard
+- ✓ GA-MA78GM-S2H motherboard

 - Motherboard driver disk

-- ✓ User's Manual
+- User's Manual

-- Quick Installation Guide

-- ☑ One IDE cable and one floppy disk drive cable
+- ✓ One IDE cable and one floppy disk drive cable

 - ✓ Two SATA 3Gb/s cables

 - ☑ I/O Shield

 - The box contents above are for reference only and the actual items shall depend on product package you obtain.
 The box contents are subject to change without notice. - .
 The motherboard image is for reference only.